 - Participate in team games, developing simple tactics for attacking and defending

 The new sport premium funding for primary schools has been designed to help schools in a variety of ways.
 Some of the outcomes we hope to meet through the sport premium funding are:

 - Improved quality of teaching and learning in PE including more dynamic exercise in lessons

 - Improvement in the quality and breadth of PE and sporting provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.

 - Increased opportunities for competitive sport.

-Uses for the Sport Premium at All Hallows' C E (VA) Infant and Nursery School
+Uses for the Sport Premium at All Hallows' Primary School